rolffokkens/bdsync/README.md

 block device REMDEV, after which the local blockdev LOCDEV and the remote block device REMDEV are synchronized.

+Both LOCDEV, REMDEV and DSTDEV can be true block devices, but may be (image) files as well.
+When using an image file for DSTDEV (the **--patch** mode), the **--diffsize** may be used to resize the image file when appropriate.

 bdsync was built to do the only thing rsync isn't able to do: synchronize block devices.